 An examination of fundamental ethical values of fire service instructors by exploring examples of ethical behavior in the classroom environment.
-Includes basic concepts, terms and theories of ethical decision making, code of ethics, and concepts in ethical leadership. (pass/no pass grading) (not degree applicable)
+Includes basic concepts, terms and theories of ethical decision making, code of ethics, and concepts in ethical leadership. (not transferable) (not degree applicable) (pass/no pass grading)

 FIRE 0640.
-Hazardous Materials Technician 1A, Basic Chemistry
+Hazardous Materials Technician 1A, Basic Chemistry approved Federal/State equivalent course

-Prerequisite: Completion of FIRE 170 with grade of "C" or better or approved Federal/State equivalent course
+Prerequisite: Completion of FIRE 170 with grade of "C" or better or $\ensuremath{^{\text{T}}}$

 Basic aspects of chemistry and physics related to management of a hazardous materials incident.
 Covers physical and chemical properties of matter, atomic structure, periodic table, metals and non-metals, salts, hydrocarbons and derivatives, forms of energy, the combustion process, flammable and combustible liquids.
-Meets standards prescribed by the CA State Fire Marshal, and Office of Emergency Services. (pass/no pass grading) (not degree applicable)
+Meets standards prescribed by the CA State Fire Marshal, and Office of Emergency Services. (not transferable) (not degree applicable) (pass/no pass grading)